 - Music Therapy

 Liver Health – Keeping your liver supported is also imperative.
-Using a high quality herbal liver support supplement such as Livatrex™ can help the liver to perform its very important job of filtering toxins out of the body.
+Using a high-quality herbal liver support supplement such as Livatrex™ can help the liver to perform its very important job of filtering toxins out of the body.
 Many practitioners miss this all-important step in helping clients with depression.

 Healthy Diet – Diet is foundational in supporting your body’s natural healing abilities.
 A healthy, plant-based diet that includes lots of organic fruits and vegetables and essential fatty acids is imperative.
 Kick the refined sugar habit to the curb.
 I refer to refined sugar as the “legal” mind-altering drug of America.
-It not only brings your immune system down but because of the insulin ups and downs it causes, it wrecks havoc with your emotional health much like that of cocaine.
+It not only brings your immune system down but because of the insulin ups and downs it causes, it wreaks havoc with your emotional health much like that of cocaine.

 If you have ever wondered why you crave refined carbohydrates and sugars when you’re feeling sad, it’s because high carbohydrate foods trigger a release of serotonin.
 Serotonin is a natural opioid that acts in your brain similarly to the drug opium.
 Although these foods seem to improve your mood for a while, they will eventually lead to weight gain, sleep concerns, the overgrowth of candida (yeast) as well as low energy levels all of which make your depression symptoms worse.